 Some Tips

-If the shadows of your letters intersect with neighboring letters, that’s perfectly okay!
-Just remember that all shadow guidelines appear behind the letters.
+If the shadows of your 3D letters intersect with neighboring letters, that’s perfectly okay!
+Just remember that all shadow guidelines should appear behind the letters.
 Take a look at the “M” below, and notice that its shadow remains behind the “O”.

-If you have a round letter like “O”, you of course don’t have any corners to work with.
+If you have a round letter like “O”, you won’t have any corners to work with.
 The best place to extend the shadow down is the upper right corner of the letter, where the letter starts to make a sharp descent.
 You can draw another line at the lower left corner, where the letter has finished its descent.
 Then, connect those two lines.
 Don’t forget to draw a shadow on the inside of the letter as well!

 3. Add Ink to the Shadows